peterzieba/5Vpld/device-library/README.md

           -t   list contents of library
           -u   use specified library for listings
 </code>

+It would be very fascinating to know what a 'build file' looks like, but this is likely only known to the vendor.

+Finally, an interesting thing supported in the "PLD Master" device library is that one can use a standard EPROM as a combinatorial logic device.

 # Device Libraries
 Details of the actual chips that are supported.